ARS-toscana/df-to-List-of-Lists/README.md

 ## Usage

-x is a data.frame object with at least columns code, coding_system and event_abbreviation codying_system_recode can be:
+x is a data.frame object with at least columns code, coding_system, and event_abbreviation. codying_system_recode can be:

  * "Auto" (default value) -> recode the codying_system column using the default values inside the function
  * False -> do nothing
  * a custom df -> use the df to recode the codying_system column.
 The df should have as the first two columns the old names and the new names respectively

+imputed_tags can be:
+ * NULL (default value) -> do nothing
+ * "narrow" -> recode missing as "narrow"
+ * "possible" -> recode missing as "possible"

 The function return the a list of list compliant to the ConcePTION ecosystem